anupama-gupta/Hypernymy/README.md

 ## About

-Implements a Binary CLassification Task (hypernym relation or not) using linear SVM.
+Implements a Binary Classification Task (hypernym relation or not) using linear SVM.

 The following feature vector representation methods are used:

-1)  Word2Vec hypnonym vectors
+1)  Word2Vec hyponym vectors

-2)  Modified hypnonym vectors (modifying lexical function function is learnt using regression)
+2)  Modified hyponym vectors (modifying lexical function  is learnt using regression)

 ## Usage: